DivyaGodayal/CoderChef-Kitchen/Adhoc/Score-After-Flipping-Matrix/README.md

 100 = 2^3 + 0 + 0 + 0 = 12
 0111 = 0 + 2^2 + 2^1 + 2^0 = 7

-The last bit has more contribution than all the others combined.
+The most significant bit has more contribution than all the others combined.
 ```
 * This is one of the main ideas as far as row toggling is concerned.
 So, we look at all the rows one by one
 and we toggle those that have a 0 in the first column.